Asian Institute of Technology: Ranking

-In 2020 QS Global MBA Rankings, AIT Master of Business Administration (MBA) program ranks 14th in Asia and 1st in Thailand.
-It also ranks 7th in Asia for Diversity and 18th in the world for Return on Investment.
+In 2020 QS Global MBA Rankings, AIT Master of Business Administration (MBA) program ranked 14th in Asia and 1st in Thailand.
+It also ranked 7th in Asia for Diversity and 18th in the world for Return on Investment.

-In the QS World University Rankings by Subject 2020, AIT ranks 2nd in Thailand in Engineering and Technology, 151-200th in the world in Environmental Studies and in Architecture & Built Environment, and 201-250th in the world in Civil and Structural Engineering and in Agricultural and Forestry.
+In the QS World University Rankings by Subject 2020, AIT ranked 2nd in Thailand in Engineering and Technology, 151-200th in the world in Environmental Studies and in Architecture & Built Environment, and 201-250th in the world in Civil and Structural Engineering and in Agricultural and Forestry.

 Location

 AIT operates as a self-contained international community at its campus in Pathumthani Province, some 40 km north of Bangkok, Thailand.
 Besides laboratories and academic buildings, the main campus includes housing, sports, and medical facilities, a conference center, and a library with over 230,000 volumes and 830 print and online periodicals.

 AIT was hosted by the Faculty of Engineering, Chulalongkorn University, Thailand, before it moved to its present campus in November 1973.
-Currently it is located in Rangsit area next to Thammasat University (Rangsit Campus), about 65 kilometers from the Suvarnabhumi Airport.
+Currently, it is located in the Rangsit area next to Thammasat University (Rangsit Campus), about 65 kilometers from the Suvarnabhumi Airport.

 AIT has a remote campus called AIT Center in Vietnam.
 It was established in 1993 under the memorandum of understanding between the Vietnam Ministry of Education and Training and the AIT.
 At that time AITCV was the first international institution in Vietnam and the first AIT campus outside Thailand.